mkumar183/my-diaries/01 - Diary Profession/reinventing-youself/I-Questions/70 Interview Questions.md

 Certainly!
 Here are 70 questions extracted from the text provided:

-1. Can you tell me about yourself?
-Passionate Technologies.
-Hands-On.
-Wide variety of technologies and projects.
-7 companies part of PowerSchool randing from PHP, Serverless, Cloud Transformations, Scalability, Analytics, AI.
-SaaS based.
-Large Scale of upto 2-3 million users, Passionate about building High Class Engineering Culture:
-Self Disciplined and Organized.
-Focus on Integrity and Values.
-Yoga Trainer and Meditation practitioner.
+1. Can you tell me about yourself? somebody who brings various skills and experiences in technology, peopel and team management and process optimizations bringing business results and outcomes in a very focused manner. my focus is to bring consistent and sustained results and establish best engg habits in teams that make it autonomous and keep giving excellent business outcomes.

 2. Why should we hire you?
-Because I can help you grow your presence and team in India with very high quality at optimal costs.
-Build India center at par or even at higher quality than anywhere in the world.
+Because I have built excellent legacy and i can do that again by building teams that will generate highest value for your business.

 3. What’s your greatest strength ?
+Learnting, Focused on results and humble.
 My greatest strength is to be able to bring mix of skills and experience together such as my technology passion, ability to bring teams together, ability to understand human psychology, my ability to be hands on and convert business problem to technologies, talk to various stakeholders and convert that into business solutions and using all these skills build high performing teams that are very long term asset for a company.

 4. What’s your greatest weakness ?
-My own Image building and marketing myself.
-I have been not that great at that. e.g. some people view me not as a strong people person.
-However, my eNPS has been best in the company.
-I do not gossip i do not indulge in unnecessary politics.
-However, if you talk to me about something meaningful I put my points across.

-I am too passionate and sometimes may be termed as idealist or perfectionist.
-Taking too many initiatives.
-However, all i try to achieve is best for the organization even sometimes at the cost of my personal losses and then get everyone on a continuous improvement path.
+marketing myself to some of the leaders who operate based on perception than data. my focus is on solutions and not making problems big. some people are very good at that but i am not.

 5. Can you describe a challenging situation you faced at work and how you handled it?
-Several:-
+Several:
 - Establishing Team of very high performing individuals for Schoology for India
 - Taking Unified Insight Team and expanded it from 3 scrum team to 8 scrum team.
 - Got 10 engineers freed up from 'Services' work
 - Reduce number of people managing operations from 10 to 3 by automating
 - Snowflake Migration project
 - Take over of kickboard team.
 (Introducing Serverless technologies, AWS CDK and AWS Batch)
 - Sunset of Haiku Learning project